gbgithubcoursera/dataCleaning/codeBook.md

 # The run_analysis Script:

-In this script we are goin to accomplish the following:
+In this script we are going to accomplish the following:
 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set